 (1) These procedures are intended to give effect to the uniform implementation of the Outside Work Policy.

 (2) Employees wishing to engage in outside work must complete the relevant sections of an Outside Work Application and refer the form to their Head of School/Centre/Work Unit for section 3 to be completed.
-The application is then referred to their relevant Executive Member for consideration and recommendation to the Deputy Vice Chancellor in the case of academic employees and the Executive Director, Financial and Human Resources for professional employees.
+The application is then referred to their relevant Executive Member for consideration and recommendation to the Senior Deputy Vice Chancellor in the case of academic employees and the Executive Director, Financial and Human Resources for professional employees.
 Applications from members of Executive will be considered by the Vice Chancellor.

 (3) Each defined period of proposed outside work requires a separate, specific application.

 (4) Applicants will be advised of the outcome of their application in writing by the relevant authorizing officer [see clause (2)].
 A copy of the approval will be forwarded to the relevant Executive Member.

 (5) Employees must not commence engagement in outside work without proper written approval to do so.

 (6) Employees must not commence engagement in outside work until the University has been provided with evidence of adequate personal insurance.